-A complete package with a massive build area and an eye-watering range of materials, the Fortus 400MC is a reliable workhorse any professional manufacturer would benefit from immensely.
+A complete package with an enormous build area and an eye-watering range of materials, the Fortus 400MC is a reliable workhorse any professional manufacturer would benefit from immensely.

 So, what does this beast of a printer have to offer and does its printing prowess match up with its imposing size?